baldengineer/WiFi9600-Modem/ESP8266 Code/WiFi9600-Modem/README.md

-The modem firmware is using the code from this project:  https://github.com/dhansel/WifiModem
+sThe modem firmware is using the code from this project:  https://github.com/dhansel/WifiModem

 Modifications include support for LED activity and playing sounds.